Committee’s Official Designation

 Estimated Number and Frequency of Meetings

 Meetings shall be held approximately one to two times a year.
 Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.

 Unless renewed by appropriate action, the Patient Engagement Advisory Committee will terminate two years from the date the charter is filed.

 Membership and Designation

 The Committee shall consist of a core of 9 voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities who are knowledgeable in areas such as clinical research, patient experience, healthcare needs of patient groups in the United States, or are experienced in the work of patient and health professional organizations, scientific methodologies for patient-reported outcomes and eliciting patient preferences, and strategies for communicating benefits, risks and clinical outcomes to patients and research subjects, as well as other relevant areas.
 Members will be invited to serve for overlapping terms of up to four years.
-Almost all non-Federal members of this committee will serve as SGEs, representatives or Ex Officio members.
+Non-Federal members of this committee will serve as SGEs, representatives or Ex Officio members.
 Federal members will serve as Regular Government Employee or Ex-Officios.
 The core of voting members may include 1 technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
 The Commissioner or designee shall also have the authority to select from a group of individuals nominated by industry to serve temporarily as nonvoting members who are identified with industry interests.
 The number of temporary members selected for a particular meeting will depend on the meeting topic.